omidheshmatinia/RippleValidatorEditText/README.md

 ## Todo :
  - different ripple effect for each state
- - accept more parameter from attr
  - cleaning the code
  - adding enums to style for android related attributes
  - add validators wiki to readme file
- - fix corners when ripple is showing

 # Developed By